jaclu/tmux-menus/README.md

 ## Screen might be too small

-tmux does not give any error if a menu doesn't fit the available screen.
+tmux does not give any error if a menu doesn't fit the available screen, it just does not display the menu.

 The only hint is that the menu is terminated instantaneously.

-Since this test is far from perfect, and some computers are really slow, the current assumption is that if it was displayed < 0.5 seconds (on most modern computers it will be below 0.03), it was likely due to screen size.
-And this error will be displayed on the status-bar:
+Since this test is far from perfect, and some computers are really slow, the current assumption is that if it was displayed < 0.5 seconds, it was likely due to screen size.
+In that case this error will be displayed on the status-bar:

 ```tmux
 tmux-menus ERROR: Screen might be too small